modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-11-sect-1.md

 The contributions made by Ernst Ruska are now considered in two parts: (1) by including a short description of his works, and (2) by including excerpts from his Nobel Lecture.

+!!! tip ""
 	WORK (Ruska): “Very small objects can be studied in a microscope, but when objects become as small as the wavelength of light, an image no longer is produced.
 The discovery that beams of electrons behave as waves with wavelengths shorter than visible light opened up new opportunities.
 Ernst Ruska discovered that a magnetic coil could be used as a lens for electron beams and developed the first electron microscope in 1933.
 It captures images of extremely small objects by means of electron beams that are directed towards an object and captured on a screen.”

 NOBEL LECTURE: *The Development of the Electron Microscope and of Electron Microscopy* by E. Ruska.